When plagues hit, people turned to religion.

 - Live with a built-in community.
 After food and shelter, social connection is the top predictor of health, authentic happiness, and longevity.
-Religious people are more likely to spend time with family and feel a strong sense of belonging to a community of like-minded people;
+Religious people are more likely to spend time with family and feel a strong sense of belonging to a community of like-minded people.

 - Turn to prayer.
-Research suggests prayer helps people find comfort by assisting them to deal with difficult emotions, encourages forgiveness, and leads to healthier relationships;
+Research suggests prayer helps people find comfort by assisting them to deal with difficult emotions, encourages forgiveness, and leads to healthier relationships.

 Even if they are placebo effects, can it hurt to go to a yoga class, volunteer at a homeless shelter, or attend a silent retreat?
 The benefits may be worthwhile.

 Higher levels of psychological resilience, positive emotions, and improved immune response have all been linked with spirituality.
-Spirituality is not a simple subject for experiential study.
+Spirituality is not a simple subject for experimental study.
 However, knowing that there is such a high correlation with physical and psychological wellbeing, most practitioners would agree that improvement in how care providers include spirituality in practice is warranted.